-On the auspicious time of spring, entire country rejoices together on the ninth day of Shukla Paksha in the form of Shree Ram’sbirthday.
-This day holds tremendous importance in the Hindu religion because this day celebrates the day of Lord Vishnu’s reincarnation’s centennial.
+On the auspicious time of spring, the entire country rejoices together on the ninth day of Shukla Paksha in the form of Shree Ram’sbirthday.
+Also, this day holds tremendous importance in the Hindu religion because this day celebrates the day of Lord Vishnu’s reincarnation’s centennial.

-These were some major details about the festival of Ram Navami and you may also like to know about the untold story of the warrior who could finish Mahabharata in 30 seconds.
+These were some major details about the festival of Ram Navami.
+Also, you may like to know about the untold story of the warrior who could finish Mahabharata in 30 seconds.